Social Work & Care Management Services for Adults

 Adults who are planning to have a left ventricular assist device (LVAD) surgically implanted first need a psychosocial assessment, which is conducted by one of our social workers.
 We make sure you understand how this device works and its impact on your everyday life.

 Our social workers also help to put in place the support you need to handle living with an LVAD.
-This includes ensuring you have a care partner to assist you, getting your home equipped to house the LVAD, and ensuring that you can afford the required follow-up care.
+This includes ensuring you have a care partner to assist you, getting your home equipped to house the LVAD, and confirming that you can afford the required follow-up care.

 Organ Transplant Support

-Before you receive an organ transplant, our social workers counsel you and your family to make sure you understand the transplant process, what to expect during the recovery period, and the long-term lifestyle changes that accompany this procedure.
+Before you receive an organ transplant, our social workers counsel you and your family to make sure you understand the transplantation process, what to expect during the recovery period, and the long-term lifestyle changes that accompany this procedure.

 Inpatient Psychiatric Treatment